falkr/ttm4175/pages/unit-cs2/teamwork.md

 ## Whois Lookup

 The next tool is "Whois" that can also be used in the information gathering and reconnaissance phase.
-The tools allows you to get information like  server name registrar, addresses, phone numbers, organization handles, URL, and others.
+The tool allows you to get information like  server name registrar, addresses, phone numbers, organization handles, URL, and others.
 Whois can be given an IP address of a site name.
 Run the following commands.
 Note that the IP address used in the second one is one of the IP addresses that we got from the last task: